- Claims that American foreign policy is based on “domination” and “militarism”

 In 2003, CPD asserted that the Cuban government’s violations of democratic rights did not justify sanctions by the United States.
 Citing America’s own “imperial goals,” its “barbaric practice of capital punishment,” its history of “international terrorism and economic warfare,” and its “long criminal record of … interventions in Latin America,” CPD said the U.S. was “hardly in a position to preach democracy and human rights.”
 Further, the Campaign condemned the Guantanamo Bay detention center for its alleged abuses, and the PATRIOT Act for “drastically undermin[ing] civil liberties for both citizens and non-citizens of the United States.”

 In 2006, CPD stated that “under the Nuclear Non-Proliferation Treaty, Iran has the right to develop civilian nuclear power.”
 And even if Tehran were ever to develop a nuclear weapon, the Campaign asserted, “it is unlikely that the ayatollahs, who hold decisive power, would use it since it would be suicidal to do so.”
 Noting further that Israel and the U.S. together possessed thousands of nuclear warheads capable of striking Iran, CPD reasoned that “as long as a handful of nations arrogate to themselves the exclusive right to possess nuclear weapons, the have-nots … will constantly seek to acquire such weapons for themselves.”
 The best way to persuade Iran to abandon whatever nuclear ambitions it might have, said CPD, would be for America to end its “belligerence” and “begin disarming.”
 Further, CPD stated that although Iranian President Mahmoud Ahmadinejad “has made outrageous statements about the Holocaust,” he “has not actually threatened to attack Israel or destroy its people.”
-(Click here to see Ahmadinejad's actual quotes on this subject.)

 In early 2009, after Israel had launched its “Operation Cast Lead” military operation against Hamas and other terrorists in Gaza, CPD lamented the “Gaza crisis” and issued a “No More Blank Check to Israel” declaration against U.S. aid to the Jewish state.